imytk/ALIFE_Public_Expo/Zone 3 - History of Artificial Life/placards/zone3.md

-This fascination materialized into mechanical wonders long before the advent of computers.
-Skilled artisans and engineers crafted elaborate automatons: intricate clockwork figures designed to mimic life with astonishing fidelity.
+This fascination materialized into mechanical wonders, long before the advent of computers, when skilled artisans and engineers crafted elaborate automatons (intricate clockwork figures designed to mimic life with astonishing fidelity).
 Some examples you might already be familiar with include: